 Frankly, after the sheer ambiguity the series has put forth in this position, this line was long overdue:

-Sora: That's what I wanted to tell you.
+Sora: No. Roxas, you're you, we're not the same.
+I wanted to tell you that.
 That you deserve, just as much as I do, to be your own person.

 Also, keep in mind that this all can be viewed in full 3D.